Pankritio Stadium: Tenants

 The stadium has been used as the home ground of Football League football team Ergotelis, since its opening in 2004, as their traditional home turf Nikos Kazantzakis Stadium was declared unfit for use in official matches at any level of the Greek football league system since 2004.
 Between 2006 and 2009, the stadium was also used by Ergotelis' rival OFI, until their original home ground, Theodoros Vardinogiannis Stadium, upgrade was done.
 However, in 2025, given the constant reduction of usable spectator capacity due to safety issues, Pankritio will indefinitely serve as OFI's home starting from the 2025-26 season.

-On occasion, the Pankritio has also hosted home games of the Greece, notably attracting large numbers of spectators from all over the island.
+The Pankritio serves as an occasional home ground for the Greece national football team and has hosted both friendlies and competitive fixtures.

 Records

-The stadium attendance record and first ever sold-out event was set on 20 February 2005, in a Superleague match between Ergotelis and reigning champions Olympiacos with 27,950 tickets being sold.
+The stadium attendance record and first ever sold-out event was set on 20 February 2005, in a Super League match between Ergotelis and reigning champions Olympiacos with 27,950 tickets being sold.
 The result was a 2−1 victory for the home team.